Oslo in December: A Guide To Winter in Norway’s Capital

 Dress in layers.
 Think thermal underwear, insulated coats, and boots with grip.
 Temperatures drop below freezing often, so bring gloves, hats, and scarves.
 If you plan to be outside often, windproof outerwear helps.

-Is everything open in Oslo during December?
+Is everything open in Oslo in December?

 Link to appstore phone